Complete animal intake and documenting information

 Clean indoor and outside enclosures and occasionally assist in the maintenance or repair

-Participate in keeping rooms and buildings clean and tidy
+Participate in keeping volunteer common rooms clean and tidy

 Assist in special events and tours